How can I help prevent academic dishonesty?

 Students

-Using the following resources will help you prevent committing acts of academic dishonesty.
+Using the following resources will help you prevent committing acts of academic misconduct.

 International Students